-- Follow the path down to the sandy beach (2 minutes down, 5 minutes up); you can hire sun loungers and a parasol.
+- Walk down to the sandy beach (2 minutes down, 5 minutes up) and hire sun loungers and a parasol.
 Or walk to the end of the small jetty and plunge into clear blue water; a very Mediterranean spot, with echoes of the Cote d’Azur, circa 1965

 - Take a boat out for the day, or go diving, kayaking, snorkelling, waterskiing and fishing in Lindos Bay

-- Hike up to the 10th-century Acropolis above the hotel - go before breakfast if you want to beat the heat.
-This stunning citadel was fortified successively by the Greeks, the Romans, the Byzantines, the Knights of St John and the Ottomans
+- Hike up to the Acropolis before breakfast to beat the heat.
+Home to an ancient temple, this stunning citadel was fortified successively by the Greeks, the Romans, the Byzantines, the Knights of St John and the Ottomans

-- Don't miss Rhodes old town, a stunningly preserved Crusader fortress 50 mins' drive away, with magnificent medieval architecture in the lanes around
+- Visit Rhodes old town, a stunningly preserved Crusader fortress (50 mins' drive), with cobbled alleys and magnificent medieval architecture

-- Back at the hotel, sign up for a cooking course - prepare traditonal Greek cuisine and then sit down for dinner together (lessons in English & Greek, in groups of 8)
+- Take a cooking course at the hotel - prepare traditional Greek cuisine and then sit down for dinner together (lessons in English & Greek, in groups of up to 8)